If You Had a Deposit Account

 - General Unsecured Creditors

 - Subordinated Debt

-All shares of First City Bank of Florida are owned by its holding company, Florida First City Banks, Inc., Fort Walton Beach, FL.
+All shares of Citizens Bank are owned by its holding company, Citizens Holding Company, Sac City, IA.
 The holding company was not included in the closing of the bank or resulting receivership.

 Contacting the Holding Company

-If you are a stockholder, please do not contact or file a claim with the Receiver.
+If you are a shareholder, please do not contact or file a claim with the Receiver.
 You must contact the holding company directly:

 Questions About This Closing